jsoverson/rcl/index.md

 Because logging will bloat your code, expose intent behind your logic, and be an extra burden on the client.
-But, that said, if production logging is important enough to you, then try it out and we'd love to hear how it works.
+But, that said, if production logging is important enough to you, then try it out and tell us all how it works.

 Our primary frustration for large JavaScript projects is the lack of extensive logging during development and testing.
-This is a solution to that works very well and allows for fewer issues to occur in production.
+Better transparency in development leads to fewer bugs in production.

 One avenue being considered is to have [grunt-strip](https://github.com/jsoverson/grunt-strip) support removing properties of nodes so that only certain log levels can